Can Conditioning Replace Strength Training? Straight Answer

 Conditioning focuses on energy systems and metabolic endurance.

-That’s why even elite endurance athletes (marathoners, cyclists) still incorporate strength training.
+That's why even elite endurance athletes (marathoners, cyclists) still incorporate strength work and endurance side by side.
 It:

 Strength training complements conditioning.
 Neither replaces the other.